-This is the initial public offering of shares of Class A common stock of Clear Channel Outdoor Holdings, Inc. All of the 35,000,000 shares are being sold by us.
+This is the initial public offering of shares of Class A common stock of Clear Channel Outdoor Holdings, Inc. All of the shares are being sold by us.
 We intend to use all of the net proceeds from this offering to repay a portion of the outstanding intercompany indebtedness owed to our parent company, Clear Channel Communications, Inc. See "Use of Proceeds."
 Prior to this offering, there has been no public market for the shares of Class A common stock.
-It is currently estimated that the initial public offering price per share will be between \$20.00 and \$22.00.
+It is currently estimated that the initial public offering price per share will be between

+\$ and \$.
 We intend to list the shares of Class A common stock on the New York Stock Exchange under the symbol "CCO."

 We are an indirect, wholly owned subsidiary of Clear Channel Communications and have two classes of common stock outstanding: Class A common stock and Class B common stock.
-After this offering, Clear Channel Communications will own all of our outstanding shares of Class B common stock, representing approximately 90% of the outstanding shares of our common stock and approximately 99% of the total voting power of our common stock, or approximately 89% and 99%, respectively, if the underwriters exercise in full their option to purchase additional shares of Class A common stock.
+After this offering, Clear Channel Communications will own all of our outstanding shares of Class B common stock, representing approximately % of the outstanding shares of our common stock and approximately % of the total voting power of our common stock, or approximately % and %, respectively, if the underwriters exercise in full their option to purchase additional shares of Class A common stock.
 The rights of the Class A common stock and the Class B common stock are substantially similar, except with respect to voting, conversion and transferability.
 Our Class A common stock and Class B common stock vote as a single class on all matters on which stockholders are entitled to vote, except as otherwise provided in our amended and restated certificate of incorporation or as required by law.
-Each share of Class A common stock entitles its holder to one vote and each share of Class B common stock entitles its holder to 20 votes.
+Each share of Class A common stock entitles its holder to 20 votes.